tcbtechnologies/oidc-cicd/presentations/srecon24americas/presentation.md

   - Create OIDC Providers permissions in AWS (also GCP and Azure, if there is time)
   - Configure GitHub (And CircleCI, Gitlab)
   - Run a pipeline and see identity (and changing by pipeline stage)

+What the permissions you want to give to each branch.

+Do a docker push

+Fire up an EC2 Instance

+This role can only be assumed on master

+Here is a pipeline that will only run on master.
+And running it as stage will fail.